makrai/notes/conneau17-word-trans-wo-parallel-data.md

 * The matrix W obtained with adversarial training
   * good performance [but] still not on par with the supervised approach
-  * tries to align all words irrespective of their frequencies.
+  * tries to align all words irrespective of their frequencies
     * However, rare words have embeddings that are
       * less updated and are
       * more likely to appear in different contexts in each corpus